unaPoloGTIc/last-resort/README.md

 1: the random challenge only rotates upon success.
 So brute force attacks are more of an issue,
 hopefully offset by the requirement of physical presence.
-(Still, requires signing a guessed 10 char long,
+(Still, requires signing a guessed 30 char long,
-a-zA-Z0-9 nonce, given good randomness this puts us at one in over a billion.)
+a-zA-Z0-9 nonce.)
 2: physical access to plug in a USB drive is required.

 (at the very least, attacker must be able to mount volumes